Casein Kinase 2, α-subunit

 Form: liquid (Supplied in 25 mM Tris-HCl pH 8.5, 500 mM NaCl, 1 mM DTT, 500 μM PMSF and 50% glycerol)

 Casein kinase 2 (CK2) is a ubiquitous pleiotropic proliferation-associated serine/threonine protein kinase.
-Similar to protein kinase A, CK2 is a tetramer made up from two different subunits α2β2.
+The enzyme is probably present in all eukaryotic cells, implying that it has fundamental cellular functions.
+Similar to protein kinase A, CK2 is a tetramer containing 2 α- or α-prime subunits (or one of each) and 2 β-subunits.
+The β-subunit fills a regulatory role in the holoenzyme.
 The catalytic α-subunit corresponds to the C-subunit of PKA, the non-catalytic β-subunit is unique and differs from the R-subunit of PKA in all known features.
-The recombinant protein kinase CK2α from Zea mays was expressed in E. coli as a non fusion protein and purified by several chromatography steps (phosphocellulose, Superose 6, Resource Q).
-It is less prone to degradation than the human counterpart.
-The α-subunit is constitutively active and suitable for labeling casein kinase 2 α substrates.
+The α-/α-prime subunits are the catalytic subunits with distinct sequences and are encoded by different genes (Boldyreff et al., 1992, Wirkner et al., 1992, Yang-Feng et al., 1991).
+Whereas the CK2 α-subunit is found ubiquitously in all cells and organs the CK2 α-prime subunit is preferentially found in brain and testis (Guerra et al., 1999).
+Recently it was shown that the β-subunit is trifunctional: (i) it confers stability to the holoenzyme, (ii) it increases enzyme activity and (iii) it determines substrate specificity.
+The human recombinant protein kinase CK2α1 was expressed in E. coli as a non fusion protein and purified by several chromatography steps.
+The α-subunit is constitutively active and suitable for labeling casein kinase 2 alpha substrates.
 It is shown to be extremely salt sensitive, the highest activity is shown without salt.